project-repo/cagebreak/man/cagebreak-config.5.md

 **abort**

-> Return to the default mode without running any action
+> Return to the default mode without running any command

 **time**